Nikon z9 just froze, what is with that?

 3) a combination of both

-The common element is they both need to work together, In Nikon s case i have been led to believe that they did their card research and development work with Pro Grade, unless i misunderstood.
-After a while they gave approval to some other brand cards to be used in Nikon cameras.
+The common element is the camera maker and card maker both need to work together effectively, In Nikon's case i have been led to believe that they did their card research and software development work using Pro Grade cards, unless i misunderstood.
+After a while Nikon gave approval to some other brand cards to be used in Nikon Pro level cameras.

-The issues of the Z9 turning to a brick has diminished with significant firmware updates, some cards have had their share of hit and miss issues.
+The issues of the Z9 turning to a brick has diminished somewhat with significant firmware updates, some cards have had their share of hit and miss issues, some with straight out QC issues, Unacceptable at $600 AUD a card.

 Ok the camera manufactures say its the cards and user protocol or card quality, HMMM.

-Card manufactures keen to keep the reputation in tact a quick to give a replacement card HMMM.
+Card manufactures say it can be the user protocol, and being keen to keep the reputation in tact are quick to give a replacement card if they feel their cards have been corrupted or damaged HMMM.

 Pro Grade has a Refresh Pro card tool, FREE as i was told in BCF, its a very clever tool.........

-Has card use protocol changed, well i learnt a lot, Using this tool the health check was clear and clean, the cards where fully sanitized stripped back to OM specification, then the latest update was installed, Pro Grade even has the same tool for the card reader with firmware updates.
+Has card use protocol changed, well i learnt a lot, Using this Pro Grade Refresh tool, on my Cobolt cards the health check was clear and the cards were 100% clean, the cards where fully sanitized stripped back to OM specification, then the latest update was installed, Pro Grade even has the same tool for the card reader with firmware updates.

 the latest firmware was updated, a tick of success.

-The public over expects so politicians over promise, what actually eventuates is a lucky dip.
+The public over expects from governments so politicians over promise, what actually eventuates is a lucky dip.

-Use your camera follow carefully the protocol’s reformatting cards and cameras, learn to pull batteries to unlock you high end pro camera, offer all the excuses to your clients or rebook your $15 K trip again next year when either the camera or card company may have firmware fixes for you.
+Use your camera follow carefully the protocol’s reformatting cards and cameras, learn to pull batteries to unlock you high end pro camera, offer all the excuses to your clients or re book your $15 K trip for one or like me $30 k for two again next year when either the camera or card company may have firmware fixes for you. or you take a camera that has a reputation of not suffering issues, could that be your IPhone LOL.

-A customer spending a lot of serious money in high end gear wants to be able to simply make photos.
+A photographer enthusiast or professional spending a lot of serious money on high end gear wants to be able to simply make photos.

 Only an opinion